Prestonjf/sourcecode/README.md

 Python coding challenges (tests) for the Science Olympiad event Source Code.

-Programming tests will be found in there own folder in the root project directory.
+Programming tests will be found in their own folder in the root project directory.

 These tests have been uploaded to help Science Olympiad teams (and others) practice programming.
 Tests contain a variety of questions with increasing difficulty that relate to a similar theme/topic.